tommybobbins/bug-free-octo-fortnight/README.md

-# Provision a Google Cloud GCP GKE Autopilot Cluster and use external secrets
+# Provision a Google Cloud GCP GKE Autopilot Cluster with Kong Real IPs using external secrets

 Demonstration of using kubernetes external secrets with Google Secret Manager.
 Based on the external-secrets.io [documentation](https://external-secrets.io/v0.8.3/provider/google-secrets-manager/)